SeanSanthosh53/ProjectWhatsaap/README.md

 #### Creating a card

 1. Open the required Project, and click the Add Card Button in the top right.
-2. Enter the required title and task for the card.
+2. Select the required card category, and Enter the required title and task for the card.
 3. If required, set a due date for the card by clicking the 'Set card due' button.
 4. Click 'CREATE' to create the card.